 While you should prepare for the sorts of questions below, the key thing to know before you interview at Goldman (and this applies to Hirevue interviews too) is that you need to be 100% familiar with everything in your resume.
-The firm itself says this is and most of the candidates who've interviewed there say they were heavily grilled on the minutiae of their CVs.
+The firm itself says this is the case, and most of the candidates who've interviewed there say they were heavily grilled on the minutiae of their CVs.
 For example, if you've written that you took a Java programming course back in 2012, be ready to talk about it - in depth.

 A team member isn't contributing.
 You confront them.
 They still don't contribute.
 What next?

-Walk me through you CV?
+Walk me through your CV.